001arun/Delta-demo/README.md

 # Delta-demo

-it is a learning file
+it is a demo  file which is used to learn git and github.